 Unlike our farm, Grandpa didn't have any close neighbors.
 It seemed like the forest crowded in right up to the fence-line, thick and dark and impenetrable.
 Strange noises came out of it, screams and chitters and a harsh, almost metallic "deed-deed-deed."
 I imagined all manner of creatures, from lynx to bobcat to pterodactyl (I always was an imaginative child), just on the other side of the barbed wire.

 Today, of course, I recognize the screams and chitters as blue jays and red squirrels, disputing over who had title to all the ripe pine seeds.
 And that eerie, metallic three-note call belongs to the chickadees that flocked invisible in the fog above my head this morning.

-Chickadees have been visible on my pottery lately, on plates, pastas and pie dishes, serving bowls, bakers and cookie jars, cream pitchers and sugar bowls.
+Chickadees have been visible on my pottery lately, on plates, pastas and pie dishes, mugs and bowls, bakers and cookie jars, pitchers and sugar bowls.